ATECoder/dn.vxi11/src/items/readme.md

 	* [Binding Protocols for ONC RPC Version 2 (August 1995)]
 * [VXI Bus Specification]

+## Terminology

+In implementing the [VXI Bus Specification] [ISR's VXI-11] adopted the following terms to describe the software elements that are often associated with hardware components:

+### _VXI-11 Instrument Client_ or _VXI-Client_ or _Client_ or _Virtual Instrument_ or _VI_

+The _VXI-11 Instrument Client_ or _Client_ or _VI_ is a purely software entity that is capable of controlling an LXI piece of hardware using, in this case, the VXI-11 protocols.

+A VXI-11 Client typically implements a VXI-11 Core Channel ONC/RPC client, an Abort Channel ONC/RPC client and an Interrupt Channel ONC/RPC server.

+The [ISR's VXI-11 Client] project includes an implementation of a _VI_ that is used for unit and console application testing.

+### _VXI-11 Instrument_ or _Instrument_

+The _VXI-11 Instrument_ or _Instrument_ is a physical piece of hardware that implements the VXI-11 Server protocol and, thus, can be controlled by a _VI_.

+A VXI-11 Client typically implements a VXI-11 Core Channel ONC/RPC server, an Abort Channel ONC/RPC server and an Interrupt Channel ONC/RPC client.

+### _VXI-11 Interface_

+The _VXI-11 Interface_ is a physical piece of hardware that implements a VXI-11 client protocol for interface commands such as those that control a GPIB interface.

+### _VXI-11 Device_

+A _VXI-11 Device_ is a software implementation of a _VXI-11 Instrument_ and _VXI-11 Interface_.

+The [ISR's VXI-11 Server] project includes an implementation of a _VXI-11 Device_ for testing purposes.

 ## How to Use

-For information on using [ISR's VXI-11] see the repository [ISR's VXI-11 Apps] projects.
+The [ISR's VXI-11] package implements the core [VXI Bus Specification].

-The [ISR's VXI-11 Client] and [ISR's VXI-11 Server]  VXI11 packages consists of a set of fully functional low level classes implementing VXI-11 clients, servers, devices and instruments.
+The [ISR's VXI-11 Client] and [ISR's VXI-11 Server] VXI-11 packages include a set of fully functional low level classes that implement VXI-11 clients, servers, devices and instruments.
+These classes are then used by the [ISR's VXI-11 Apps] projects.

-Typically, the VXI-11 Instrument Client and Interface Client classed would be inherited for creating classes such as the Visa message-based session.
+Typically, the VXI-11 Instrument Client and Interface Client classes would be inherited for creating classes such as the Visa message-based session.

 On the server side the VXI-11 Instrument and, possibly, the VXI-11 Device classes would be inherited for creating the specific behavior desired from an instrument.

+## Testers

+### [ISR's VXI-11 LXI Discover]

+This application attempts to discover all the LXI devices on the local network.

+### [ISR's VXI-11 Client Tester]

+This application tests a most basic IEEE488.2 instrument.

+### [ISR's VXI-11 Instrument Client Tester]

+This application tests a physical IEEE488.2 instrument as implemented in the [ISR's VXI-11 Server].

+### [ISR's VXI-11 Single Client Server Tester]

+This application tests a mock IEEE488.2 instrument as implemented in the [ISR's VXI-11 Server].

+## Unit Tests

+### AsyncEventHandlersTests

+Test exception handling in async methods.

+### CicrularListTests

+Tests the circular list, which is used for keeping a log of instrument and interface commands.

+### DeviceNameParserTests

+Tests parsing the standard VXI-11 device name string.

+### IdentityParserTests

+Tests parsing the standard VXI-11 instrument identity string.

+### Vxi11ClientTests

+Tests the VXI-11 client for generating a unique client ID on new instances of the client.

+### Vxi11DeviceTests

+Tests the implementation a VXI-11 device using methods for emulating socket communication thus bypassing the VXI-11 client server communication.

+### Vxi11DiscovererBoardcastTests

+Tests discovery of registered VXI-11 servers on the local network using broadcasting.

+### Vxi11DiscovererLoopbackTests

+Tests discovery of VXI-11 servers on the local network.

+### Vxi11DiscovererTests

+Tests discovery of registered servers from a list of known instrument addresses.

+### Vxi11DualClientServerTests

+Tests querying a VXI-11 server from two clients.

+### Vxi11SingleClientServerTests

+Tests querying a VXI-11 server from a single client.

+### Vxi11SupportTests

+#### Unique Client ID

+Tests generating a unique client identities by an instance of the VXI-11 server.

+#### IP Address Conversion

+Tests converting between representations of IPv4 IP addresses.

+#### Enums

+Tests parsing flag enumerations from whole numbers.

 ## Departures from [VXI11.CSharp]